Murilo-Migliati/simplePid/README.md

         println("PID output: $output")

-        // Simulates humidity changing based on the output
-        // (This is just an example, your logic will be different) if (output != null) {
+        // Simulates humidity changing based on the output if (output != null) {
             humidity += output / 10.0
         }